Niksko/light-pet-arduino/README.md

 editors.
 I think this is a much better solution, and it will come with pre-installed drivers for the ESP8266 and will automatically install the required libraries since they are defined in the `platformio.ini` file.

+We currently use a fork of the ESP8266 Arduino library that has HTTPS support.
+Once this is mainlined, we should revert back.

 ## Usage

 1. Download the nanopb binaries from https://jpa.kapsi.fi/nanopb/download/ and unzip them to a local directory.